danieldong51/nuggets-game/DESIGN.md

 	clean up

-#### main

-	Validate command line arguments using parseArgs
-	Call initializeGame() with map.txt
-	Initialize ‘message module’
-	Call acceptMessages()

-#### parseArgs

-	verify that the given pathname is for a file that can be read call checkMap and padMap on map
-	return true if able to open file; false on error

-#### acceptMessages

-	Print the port number
-	message_loop()
-	Call visibility

-#### Visibility

-	Each time a player presses a valid move keystroke
-		For each player:
-			Calculate if player sees any new part of grid, update player module Calculate which players, gold piles are in the player's visibility messageSend to client updated playerGrid, visible players, and visible gold piles For spectator:
-			messageSend to client grid, with list of players

-#### initializeGame

-	populate the global variable “game” with the given map.txt file while we have not yet dropped GoldMaxNumPiles piles: if we have dropped at least GoldMinNumPiles piles: break
-		generate a random number, x
-		move through the char* grid pointer x times or until you reach a valid room spot generate a random number, y, to determine the size of the pile drop a pile of size y on this room spot

-#### gameOver

-	If state->remainingGold = 0, end the program

 ### Major data structures

-The server has three major data structures.
-The first is the _game_ struct, which is a single global variable accessible to both the client and server.
-It also has a _grid_ data structure, which is implemented in the grid module.
-A grid has the char* _grid_ which is the string display of the map, and a list of _pile_ structures, which contain the location of each pile and the amount of gold in the pile.
+The server has one major data structures: the _game_ struct, which is a single global variable accessible to both the client and server.
+The _game_ struct keeps track of a list of _players_ struct in _game.players_, the master _grid_ struct in _game.masterGrid_, and the /_spectator_ struct with _game.spectator_.

-Finally, the server keeps track of a list of _player_ objects, which contains information about that player’s name, location, the amount of gold the player has, the rooms it has seen before, and whether the player is currently talking to the server.

 ## Testing Plan